We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 College Ave’s credentials

-Founded in 2014, College Ave is a relative newcomer to the student loan scene.
-But the company has quickly established itself as a competitive option for student borrowers — appearing on many lists of top student loan lenders.
-The company has attracted many rounds of venture capital funding over the years and has enjoyed steady growth since its inception.
+Founded in 2014, the company quickly established itself as a competitive option for student borrowers — appearing on many lists of top student loan lenders.

 College Ave loan products are made available by Firstrust Bank, which is covered by the Federal Deposit Insurance Corporation (FDIC).
 After you take out your loans, you’ll make your payments through College Ave, using the lender’s interface.
 The company also provides a mobile app.